ivodolenc/effekt/docs/api.md

 # API Reference

+Explore the complete API structure and learn how to use **Effekt**.

 > [!NOTE]
 >
 > There is a possibility that the API will change before the first stable release so keep that in mind.
+>
-Currently, it is not recommended to use it in production.
+> Currently, it is not recommended to use it in production.

 ## Core